-Available levels: A level (7552)

-Entry requirements: Grade 6 in GCSE Design and Technology

-Head of Department: Mr G Parkin
+AQA A level (7552) Grade 6 in GCSE Design and Technology Mr G Parkin

 This course has been designed to encourage pupils to take a broad view of design and technology, to develop their capacity to design and make products and to appreciate the complex relations between design, materials, manufacture and marketing.
 The subject demands a creative, experimental and industrious approach.